 October 26, 2018

-You managed to stop smoking during 9 months by making of your baby’s well-being and health the top priority, why ruin everything now?
-Your baby is still an infant and should not be exposed to tobacco more often.
+You have achieved a tobacco-free pregnancy by making your child's well-being a priority.
+Why mess it up now?
+Your baby is still just an infant and should not be exposed to tobacco more often.
 Tobacco is harmful during pregnancy but also afterwards!

-Don’t become part of the 82% of women who resume their smoking habit after giving birth.
-Think about all the efforts you made during your pregnancy and seize this opportunity to operate a complete withdrawal from tobacco.
+Don't be one of the 82% of women who return to smoking after giving birth.
+Think of all the effort you put into your pregnancy, take this opportunity to move towards a smoke-free life!

 I smoke, what are the consequences for my child?